List of Sonic the Hedgehog characters: Miles "Tails" Prower

 better known by his nickname, is a two-tailed fox who is Sonic's best friend and sidekick.
 His name is a pun on "miles per hour".
 He can use his tails to propel himself into the air like a helicopter for a limited time.
 Yasushi Yamaguchi, originally the main artist and zone designer for Sega's Sonic Team, designed Tails for an internal competition for a sidekick to Sonic.
 His first appearance was in Sonic 2 for the Game Gear, where he was kidnapped by Doctor Robotnik for a "hefty" ransom.
 He was first made playable in the Genesis version of Sonic the Hedgehog 2.
 Tails has appeared in almost every Sonic game since his first appearance.
-Tails starred in two solo spin-off games for the Sega Game Gear in 1995 – Tails' Skypatrol, and Tails Adventure.
+Tails starred in two solo spin-off games for the Game Gear in 1995 – Tails' Skypatrol, and Tails Adventure.
 Frequently portrayed as a sweet-natured and humble fox, Tails used to be picked on because of his twin tails, before he met Sonic.
 Tails is very clever and has excellent mechanical skills.